-Shareholders will be asked at the Meeting to consider and, if deemed advisable, to approve, by a simple majority of votes cast at the Meeting, a resolution, the text of which is set forth in Schedule "D" of this Circular (the "Stock Option Plan Re-approval Resolution"), to approve the unallocated options under the Plan.
-The approvals required by the TSX do not increase the number of options which may be granted under the Plan, they merely confirm that those options available under the Plan which have not yet been granted will remain available for granting for the next three years.
+Shareholders will be asked at the Meeting to consider and, if deemed advisable, to approve, by at least two-thirds of votes cast at the Meeting, a special resolution, the text of which is set forth in Schedule "B" of this Circular (the "Registered Office Resolution"), to approve the relocation of the Corporation's registered office to its primary office currently located at 1106 Dearness Drive, Unit #4, London, Ontario.

-The Board has determined that the continued ability to grant options under the Plan is in the best interests of the Company and the Shareholders primarily because it provides the Board with a mechanism to provide incentives to management and employees to maximize shareholder value.
-The Board unanimously recommends that Shareholders vote in favour of the Stock Option Plan Re-approval Resolution.
+The Board has determined that the relocation of the registered office is in the best interests of the Corporation and unanimously recommends that Shareholders vote in favour of the Registered Office Resolution.